Nech-C/reddit-meter-backend/README.md

   completions back through Cloud Storage.
 - **GCS coordination**: Intermediate artifacts (claim checks, prompt shards, completion payloads) live under a shared GCS prefix so you can mix-and-match compute from different notebooks without race conditions.
-- **BigQuery landing zone**: Curated exports from Cloud Storage are mirrored into BigQuery for long-term analytics, making it easy to validate model drift or demo SQL storytelling to recruiters.

 ## Contributing & Local Tooling
 ```bash